20 Fascinating Facts About Cats That Will Amaze You

 Furthermore, cats can rotate their ears to an astonishing 180 degrees!

-Cats are nearsighted, but their peripheral vision and night vision far surpass that of humans.
+Cats are nearsighted, but their peripheral vision and night vision far surpass those of humans.

-The whiskers on a cat aren’t just cute; they serve a crucial function in assisting cats with navigating, especially at night.
+The whiskers on a cat aren’t just cute; they serve a crucial function in assisting cats with navigation, especially at night.

 Embedded deep in the cat’s body, whiskers are connected to the cat’s sensitive muscular and nervous systems, acting as touch receptors or a "kitty radar."